 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Jennifer Williams (Brenda Song) was in a terrible accident.
-She woke up in the hospital, having endured severe injuries that have left her unable to walk and have left her with total memory loss.
-Her inability to walk was only temporary, but doctors were less certain about her memory.
-Fortunately, Jennifer had her husband—Russell (Mike Vogel)—who has been at her side since she woke up.
+She woke up in the hospital with severe injuries, with total memory loss, and without the ability to walk.
+Her inability to walk is only temporary, but the doctors are less certain about her memory.
+Fortunately, Jennifer has her husband—Russell (Mike Vogel)—who has been devotedly by her side since the minute she woke up.

-Russell told her who she was, told her about their marriage, told her about her parents, and took her back to their large, remote home.
-Jennifer did not remember anything, and nothing was familiar, so the whole situation has made her a stranger in her own life.
-While Russell has been by her side to help her through it, Jennifer began to suspect that their life together may not have been as perfect as Russell has been making it out to be.
-Maybe she was just paranoid and everything she has been told was true, but Jennifer suspects that there was a lot that she was not being told.
+Russell told her who she was, he told her about their marriage, he told her about her parents, and he took her back to the large, remote home they share together.
+Jennifer does not remember anything, and nothing is familiar, and it has become clear that the accident has made her a stranger in her own life.
+While Russell has been by her side to help her through it, Jennifer begins to suspect that their life together may not have been as perfect as Russell would like her to believe.
+Maybe she is just paranoid and everything she has been told is true, but Jennifer suspects that there is a lot that she is not being told.

 The Pros & Cons